johnwargo/johnwargo-static-11ty/src/posts/2023/windows-11-annoying-save-as-dialog-categories.md

 {% image "src/images/2023/windows-save-dialog-after.png", "Windows Browser Download Save Dialog FIXED", "image-full" %}

+If you look close, the default settings turns on a denser mode in the dialog which I really like since I can scan more folder names without having to scroll the list.

 This utility supports a lot of different options, and I've only played with a few of them so far, but this utility has a lot of power and I'm going to continue to try different settings out.